cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 server, and the retrieved EnvU, all encrypted under the handshake traffic keys (thus providing privacy to user account information);
-(iii) the TLS 1.3 client authentication flight where client authentication uses the user's private signature key PrivU retrieved from the server in step (ii).
+(iii) the TLS 1.3 client authentication flight where client authentication uses the user's private signature key skU retrieved from the server in step (ii).

 Note that server authentication in step (i) uses TLS certificates hence